charlesliwa/HTML-tutorial/01-html/README.md

 ### STEP 15: pre

-The <pre> tag displays text exactly as it’s written in the code including spaces and line breaks.
+The tag displays text exactly as it’s written in the code including spaces and line breaks.
 It’s useful for code samples or formatted text.

 ```
 <pre>